bikram80/Risk-and-Return-Analysis/README.md

 # Risk-and-Return-Analysis
 Risk and Return Analysis is a comprehensive Jupyter Notebook project that focuses on evaluating the risk and return characteristics of financial assets.
 This analysis covers the calculation of key financial metrics, including expected returns, variance, standard deviation, and correlation between assets.

-# Overview
-This repository contains a Jupyter Notebook (Risk_Return.ipynb) that provides a comprehensive analysis of risk and return for financial assets.
-The notebook includes methods for calculating key financial metrics, such as expected return, variance, and standard deviation, along with visualizations to aid in the interpretation of results.

-# Features
+# 🌟 Features and Usage

-Portfolio Analysis: Calculation of expected returns and risk metrics for a given portfolio of financial assets.
+Portfolio Analysis: Calculate expected returns for individual assets and the entire portfolio.

-Risk Metrics: Evaluation of key risk measures, including variance and standard deviation.
+Risk Metrics: Assess variance and standard deviation to understand asset risk levels.

-Correlation Analysis: Assessment of the relationships between different financial assets.
+Correlation Analysis: Evaluate relationships between different financial assets to identify diversification opportunities.

-Data Visualization: Includes plots and graphs to illustrate risk-return trade-offs and correlations.
+Data Visualization: Includes graphical representations of risk-return profiles and asset correlations for better insights.

+# 💻 Technologies Used

+Python: Core programming language.

+Jupyter Notebook: For interactive data analysis and visualization.

+Pandas: Data manipulation and analysis.

+NumPy: Numerical computations.

+Matplotlib & Seaborn: Data visualization.

 # Results
 The notebook provides detailed insights into: